Nun-and-done: Loyola Chicago stuns top-seeded Illinois 71-58 - WHIZ News

+INDIANAPOLIS (AP) — If the pregame prayer sounded more like a scouting report, it was.
+And if Sister Jean didn’t have any plans for next weekend, well, she does now.

-INDIANAPOLIS (AP) — Loyola Chicago carried out 101-year-old superfan Sister Jean’s plans to a T on Sunday, moving to the Sweet 16 with a 71-58 win over Illinois, the first No. 1 seed bounced from this year’s NCAA Tournament.
+Loyola Chicago carried out its 101-year-old superfan’s plans to a T on Sunday, moving to the Sweet 16 with a 71-58 win over Illinois, the first No. 1 seed bounced from this year’s NCAA Tournament.

 Cameron Krutwig delivered a 19-point, 12-rebound masterpiece and the quick-handed, eighth-seeded Ramblers (26-4) led wire to wire.
 They befuddled a powerful Illinois offense to return to the second weekend three years after their last magical run to the Final Four.

-Their 2018 trip to the Final Four was headlined by Sister Jean Dolores Schmidt, the venerable team chaplain, who received both COVID-19 vaccination shots and clearance to travel to Indianapolis to see what inspiration she could provide in 2021.
+Some of Loyola’s wisdom comes from Sister Jean Dolores Schmidt, the venerable team chaplain, who headlined the team’s 2018 run to the Final Four and received both COVID-19 vaccination shots so she could travel to Indianapolis to see what inspiration she could provide in 2021.

 “As we play the Fighting Illini, we ask for special help to overcome this team and get a great win,” she said.
 “We hope to score early and make our opponents nervous.
 We have a great opportunity to convert rebounds as this team makes about 50% of layups and 30% of its 3 points.
 Our defense can take care of that.”